ehn-dcc-development/hcert-kotlin/README.md

 To publish this package to GitHub, create a personal access token (read <https://docs.github.com/en/packages/guides/configuring-gradle-for-use-with-github-packages>), and add `gpr.user` and `gpr.key` in your `~/.gradle/gradle.properties` and run `./gradlew publish`

 ## Changelog

+Version 0.3.1:
+ - Implement a TrustList V2, with details is `hcert-service-kotlin`

 Version 0.3.0:
  - Rename the previous `CborService` to `CwtService`, as the new name matches the implementation more closely